 Natalizumab (Tysabri) is a drug treatment for people with relapsing forms of MS. It's approved as a monotherapy, which means it's not to be taken in combination with any other disease-modifying drug.
-Studies show that natalizumab is associated with a reduced risk of disability progression, improved cognitive performance and fewer relapses.
+Studies show that natalizumab is associated with a reduced risk of relapses, lesions and disability progression.

-However, natalizumab has also been associated with complications, most notably a rare but serious condition known as progressive multifocal leukoencephalopathy (PML).
+Natalizumab rarely can be associated with a serious condition known as progressive multifocal leukoencephalopathy (PML).
 PML is a central nervous system disorder caused by infection with JC virus (JCV).
-This virus infects 60 to 80 percent of the world's population without consequences but can cause PML in people who have immunocompromised conditions.
+This virus infects 60% to 80% of the world's population without consequences but can cause PML in people who have immunocompromised conditions.